 READ MORE: My 6 Month Africa Travel Budget

 As African cities go, Lilongwe is a pretty nice one.
 Not quite as lovely as Blantyre, but not as hectic as the likes of Nairobi or Dar es Salaam.
 It’s good place to stay for a day or two, centre yourself and stock up on anything you need before moving on.

-Whenever I’m there I like to go for food at Mamma Mia.
-I have a weird fascination with pizza in Africa.
-It’s the one food I crave when I’m away (weirdly I hardly eat it at home) and Mamma Mia do very good ones!
+Whenever I’m there I like to go for food at Mediterraneo or Mamma Mia.
+I have a weird fascination with Italian food in Africa.
+It’s the one type of food I crave when I’m away (weirdly I hardly eat it at home) and both of these restaurants do great Italian food.